Inga Lovise Tusvik

 She was elected to the Norwegian Parliament from Rogaland in 1965, and was re-elected on four occasions.
 She had previously served in the position of deputy representative during the terms 1958–1961 and 1961–1965.

-Tusvik was involved in local politics in Askvoll, Time and Voss, serving as deputy mayor of Time during the term 1963–1967.
+Tusvik was involved in local politics in Askvoll Municipality, Time Municipality, and Voss Municipality during his career.
+She served as deputy mayor of Time Municipality during the term 1963–1967.
 She was later a member of Hordaland county council during the term 1975–1979, this time representing the Liberal People's Party.